FZJ-JSC/JUBE/docs/devel.rst

   * must be downward compatible
   * must be added to schema files
   * must be documented and there must be a small example

-* create a new repository branch for a completely new feature

 Pylint
 ------